drwhut/tabletop-club/docs/general/about.rst

 What stage of development is Tabletop Club at?
 ----------------------------------------------

-Tabletop Club is currently in beta development.
-This means that most of the core features have been implemented, but there will very likely be some bugs, and features that have yet to be added (you can see what needs to be done by going to the `issues page <https://github.com/drwhut/tabletop-club/issues>`_ on GitHub).

-You can help test the game by :ref:`downloading-binaries`!
+Tabletop Club is currently in active development.
+The game has been released, but it is always being improved upon over time with help from the community.
+On GitHub there is `an issue tracker
+<https://github.com/drwhut/tabletop-club/issues>`_ for known bugs, feature
+requests, as well as quality-of-life tweaks to the game.

 Is there an official Discord or Matrix server that I can join?